IgniteUI/igniteui-docfx/en/components/grid/grid.md

 // grid.component.ts

 public ngOnInit() {
-this.localData = employeesData;
     const columnsFromState =  this.state.getStoredState("columns");
     this.columns = this.state.columns && columnsFromState ?
         columnsFromState : this.initialColumns;
 }
 ```